WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 Now learning to disguise himself with cheap wigs and glue-on facial hair, Caldwell sets his eyes on directing his own films this time after a few "pep talk" with one of his agents. (and soon, victim) Invading the set of a movie based on his own story, he murders his way to a directorial debut, but also finds himself in a predicament where his true identity is at risk of being exposed by relatives of past victims and even some of his own casts.
 In typical Caldwell fashion, he nonchalantly fixes these problems one by one, may it be through simple manipulation, or simply murder.

 If the first Cabin tamed itself down with bloodless kills, Return sets itself lower with three measly killings (though admittedly more varying compared to the first film's) and a more comic tone.
-This leaves the film in a state wherein it cannot decide whether it wants to be a horror film or a TV thriller with a cheap production quality, more often at times showing us more of Nelson's character in an attempt to show his screenplay the way he wanted it to be without exposing his true identity to those he wanted alive.
+This leaves the film in a state wherein it cannot decide whether it wants to be a horror film or a TV thriller with a cheap production quality, more often at times presenting us more of Nelson's character in an attempt to show his screenplay the way he wanted it to be without exposing his true identity to those he wanted alive.

-Almost a drag, but thankfully has Nelson showcase an interesting serial killer with a now more personal mission to keep it from sinking any lower.
+Almost a drag, but thankfully has Nelson showcasing an interesting serial killer with a now more personal mission to keep it from sinking any lower.
 Not for everybody's taste, but I find it a worthwhile TV time-waster.

 Bodycount: